xlui/Spring-Boot-Examples/README.md

 ## Redis

 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as `strings`, `hashes`, `lists`, `sets`, `sorted sets` with range queries, `bitmaps`, `hyperloglogs` and geospatial indexes with radius queries.

+## Schedule

+Spring Schedule provide us a simple and clear way to implement cron job.
+What we need do is to annotate `@EnableScheduling` at a configuration class and then use `@Scheduled` upon a method to specify our cron jobs.

+As for example, I have created a cron job project that will notify users when they are going to expire(such as subscribing).
+The syntax of `@Scheduled` is clear enough in the documents so I'll not introduce it again.

 ## Security